lingliw/panTool/padocTool/input/articles/virtual-machines/virtual-machines-linux-create-upload-vhd-centos.md

 		ResourceDisk.EnableSwap=y
 		ResourceDisk.SwapSizeMB=2048    ## NOTE: set this to whatever you need it to be.

-15. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:
+16. Run the following commands to deprovision the virtual machine and prepare it for provisioning on Azure:

 		# sudo waagent -force -deprovision
 		# export HISTSIZE=0
 		# logout

-16. Click **Action -> Shut Down** in Hyper-V Manager.
+17. Click **Action -> Shut Down** in Hyper-V Manager.
 Your Linux VHD is now ready to be uploaded to Azure.

+## Next steps
+You're now ready to use your CentOS Linux virtual hard disk to create new virtual machines in Azure.
+If this is the first time that you're uploading the .vhd file to Azure, see steps 2 and 3 in [Creating and uploading a virtual hard disk that contains the Linux operating system](/documentation/articles/virtual-machines-linux-classic-create-upload-vhd/).